 Yes, but the time machine?
 What do they say in Hill Valley when you go to see?

-I imagine that this takes… time, to be precise.
-"The Wright brothers didn't build a Boeing," says the physicist.
-How to blame him.
+I imagine this takes… time, in fact.
+“The Wright brothers didn't build a Boeing,” says the physicist.
+How can you blame him?
 And before that, they built a wind tunnel to study the phenomenon of lift.

 Its prototype, in short, is "preparatory".
-And Mallett believes that sooner or later it will work.
-When that happens, she says, it will only be possible to go back in time until the machine is turned on for the first time.
+And Mallett believes it will work eventually.
+When that happens, she says, it will be possible to go back in time only to the first time the machine was turned on.

-Of course, it would still not be bad: we could go and bring antivirals to a world that is about to suffer the impact of a catastrophic pandemic.
+Of course, it still wouldn't be bad: we could go and bring antivirals to a world that is about to suffer the impact of a catastrophic pandemic.

 Ron, don't give up.
 I'm still rooting for you!